Releases and roadmap

 The current UI Bakery roadmap doesn’t really suit us and the new projects we would like to implement.

-I had noticed that work was done in UI Bakery Roadmap and that your internal meetings presumably took place, so I wanted to see if the team could share some plans or a roadmap with the community.
+I had noticed that work was done in UI Bakery Roadmap :building_construction: and that your internal meetings presumably took place, so I wanted to see if the team could share some plans or a roadmap with the community.
 I think everyone would be genuinely interested!

 At the moment, I’m not able to share details about specific upcoming features beyond those already listed in the roadmap under the “In Progress” section.